-Breaking News | Kwara lifts businesses looted in #ENDSARS protest
+Breaking News | Kwara lifts businesses looted in #EndSARS protest

 Representative of the Elite Network for Sustainable Development (ENETSUD) Fatimah Bintu Dikko said the whole process of ascertaining who got what and what they got was credible and transparent as the group was on the committee to observe what transpired.

 “We commend the government for what it is doing today by putting smiles on the faces of the victims of #EndSARS protest.
-This is exactly what we at ENETSUD want.
+This is exactly what we at ENETSUD want,” Dikko said.

 “We want every process to be transparent and we can see transparency in the disbursement of this fund.
 We can see the beneficiaries and we can see the cheques being given to them.
 We can conveniently say that this is promise made and promise kept.
-Please keep it up,” she said.
+Please keep it up.”

 Representative of the beneficiaries Ahmad Lawal commended the government for the prompt intervention and for acceding to the requests of the affected business owners.

-“We thank you immensely for your empathy and the fatherly role that you have played in ensuring that those businesses who were affected during the EndSARS protests get back to their feet.
+“We thank you immensely for your empathy and the fatherly role that you have played in ensuring that those businesses who were affected during the EndSARS protests get back to their feet,” Lawal said.

 “We were at your office a few days after the incident and, surprisingly, all of our prayers were accepted by you.
-That is what is culminating into what we are having here today,” he said.
+That is what is culminating into what we are having here today.”

 Comments